 Unlike anything we’ve seen for a very long time, this thing can hit us from both sides.

 I’m not a doctor.
 I can’t speak to the potential impact on the population medically.
 Other than to repeat official predictions, and say that if you think you’ve had a problem with staff calling in sick on a sunny day in the past, imagine “60-80%” of your team bedridden, or quarantined, for weeks at a time.
 On full pay.

-What I have done, is grown and exited successful businesses in a wide range of industries for over 25 years; specialising most recently in assisting hard-working professionals within the medical industry protect and manage their personal reputation and brand.
+I have grown and exited successful businesses in a wide range of industries for over 25 years; specialising most recently in assisting hard-working professionals within the medical industry protect and manage their personal online brand reputation.

 What I’ve not seen in mainstream media about Coronavirus though, is the impact it's already having on other, less visible industries; such as elective, or cosmetic surgery.

 I’ve had a lot of feedback this week from cosmetic surgeons I work with, that they’re seeing an increased number of cancellations or postponements for treatment, often being told that the prospective patient is simply too nervous to be in a clinic right now, or too cautious to spend the disposable income they feel they may soon need in a recession.

 You may not need to panic though - not yet at least.

 Many businesses, and people, do very well in a recession.
 Usually, it’s the ones prepared early enough to ride the wave.

 The lads in Bournemouth that bought up surgical masks on day one and have made a killing now they’re worth their weight in gold.
 Perhaps not ethical, but certainly creative for a couple of college kids.

 How about companies like zoom.us that offer online meeting spaces for the millions of people now told to work from home indefinitely.
 Or Calendly who makes scheduling those remote team calls a breeze.